Sales & Trading vs Investment Banking: How to Pick the Best Internship or Job

 Sales & Trading vs Investment Banking: Salaries and Bonuses

-First, pay for Analysts and Associates is lower in sales & trading, mostly because bonuses tend to be lower percentages of base salaries.
+These numbers are lower for Analysts and Associates in S&T because bonuses tend to be lower percentages of base salaries (something closer to 50-75% is more likely than 100%).

 Also, pay is more volatile in S&T because your bonus depends so heavily on your individual and team performance.